-Friday Hot.
-Partly cloudy.
-Medium (50%) chance of showers, most likely in the late morning and afternoon.
-The chance of a thunderstorm.
-Winds S 20 to 30 km/h.
-Daytime maximum temperatures in the low to mid 40s.
+Tuesday Partly cloudy.
+Medium (60%) chance of showers, most likely in the late morning and afternoon.
+The chance of thunderstorms.
+Winds E/SE 15 to 25 km/h.
+Daytime maximum temperatures in the mid to high 30s.

 Northwest Weather Forecasts

 ||24||37||40%||< 1mm||Nil||ESE 13||58||SE 20||27|

 ||25||38||5%||< 1mm||Nil||ESE 19||38||SE 23||16|